statico/jsgrids/README.md

 ## Contributing

 Pull requests are welcome to help keep this project up to date.
-Please make sure the Netlify build passes successfully, and please make sure all source is formatted with [Prettier](https://prettier.io/) (there's a git hook that should do it for you anyway).
+Please make sure the Vercel build passes successfully, and please make sure all source is formatted with [Prettier](https://prettier.io/) (there's a git hook that should do it for you anyway).

 ## Development